Congratulations on your new puppy from Strauss-Solace Shiloh Shepherds.

 Photos If you would like to share photos or anything about your puppy, please let us know as we have a page on our website devoted to Strauss and Solace puppies!

-We also have a Facebook group for puppy photos: Shiloh Shepherd Pups | Facebook
+We also have a Facebook group for Shiloh Puppies that you should join: Shiloh Shepherd Pups | Facebook

 Take care and enjoy your puppy!
 Jessica and Laura